 Coming to a culture

-However, the novella Shadow Men is undoubtedly the most important work here and almost smacks you in the face with a lot of facets of a land which mainstream India forgets.
+However, the novella Shadow Men is undoubtedly the most important work here and almost smacks you in the face with a lot of facets of land which mainstream India forgets.

 As a reader, I also found the nuances and names absolutely delightful, be it Kmie U Flin or Sngithiang (though I did struggle with pronouncing them in my head as I read and wished there was a glossary of sorts at the end because it was not easy to find information on it.